jnsprnw/stones.computer/README.md

 → [stones.computer](https://stones.computer)

 The website is mostly powered by Hugo.
 Some interactive parts are rendered by Svelte.
 We use `npm-run-all` to run both processes at the same time.
-Svelte build its script into the assets folder, where it is then loaded by Hugo.
+Svelte builds its script into the assets folder, where it is then loaded by Hugo.

 More information on [https://gitlab.com/datwood/hugo-svelte](https://gitlab.com/datwood/hugo-svelte).